Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

-There are also planning-based approaches that build safety into motion generation.
-Before execution or learning, they compute contact-rich trajectories that satisfy contact stability, task unrelated collision avoidance, and joint limits, so that any subsequent policy learning begins with inherently safe trajectories \cite{8, 34}.
+Beyond inherent compliance, formal constraints are frequently applied to bound the workspace.
+CBFs and safety filters are employed to strictly confine end-effector states within a safe set, overriding policy actions that threaten to violate positional or force limits \citep{14, 57, 80}.
+These safe manifolds can be learned from demonstrations or modeled via Gaussian processes, restricting the planner to regions with high probability of safety \citep{21, 102}.
+In reinforcement learning settings, task-space safety is often formulated via reward shaping to penalize excessive contact forces \citep{10, 20, 62, 84}, or by restricting the action space to a safe subset of the workspace to prevent collisions during exploration\citep{11, 22, 96, 98}.
+The works in \citep{8, 34} also use planning-based approaches to build safety into motion generation.
+Before execution or learning, they compute contact-rich trajectories that satisfy contact stability, task unrelated collision avoidance, and joint limits, so that any subsequent policy learning begins with inherently safe trajectories.

-Energy-based methods add another layer of safety by ensuring the robot behaves as a passive system in task space.
-For example, adaptive impedance controllers with energy tanks or passivity constraints guarantee that the robot cannot inject unbounded energy into the environment, thus preventing spikes in force or unstable interactions \cite{35, 75}.

-Notably, in human–robot interaction scenarios, task-space safety often involves maintaining a safe distance and force relative to humans.
-Techniques like dynamic safety fields enforce minimum separation distances and speed limits for the end-effector when a person is nearby, and controllers can be designed to comply with industry safety standards, e.g. ISO force limits, during physical contact \cite{15, 51, 93}.
+Notably, in human–robot interaction scenarios, the constraints are adapted to dynamic environments, utilizing safety fields to enforce separation distances, and controllers are designed to comply with industry safety standards, e.g. ISO force limits, during physical contact \citep{15, 51, 93}.

-In summary, by enforcing safety in the task space, these approaches directly regulate the robot’s end-effector behavior through keeping contact forces, motions, and interactions within safe, tolerable bounds to guarantee safe manipulation.